-Skills Need to Be A Grip, Best Boy or Gaffer
+Skills Need to Be A Grip, Key Grip, Best Boy or Gaffer

 A solid set of skills will prepare you for a job as the grip, best boy and gaffer.
 They all need good communication skills, creativity, patience, physical stamina and strength, problem solving skills and technical knowledge to succeed on a movie or commercial set.

 Similarly, the key grip must anticipate the unexpected and have a plan of action in case something occurs.
 They ensure that equipment is rented and the crew is safe.
-This means that they may need to use creativity to create a plan.
+This means that the key grip may need to use creativity to create a plan.

 The key grip must be able to lead a team and work with their colleagues.
 The key grip is responsible for leading grips in managing the set, lighting, camera and the cinematographer’s needs.
 It is the key grips responsibility for making sure the production is successful and on budget.

 Patience is key to playing a role of a grip, key grip, best boy or gaffer when making a successful movie or commercial.
 The grip needs to ensure they are patient enough to work under a director of photography.
 Grips also need to communicate progress or failure to their cinematographer or gaffer at all times.